 I learned to make these recipes while living in Albuquerque and visiting Santa Fe often.
 I discovered that northern, central, and southern New Mexico cuisines vary a bit from each other.
 What I can tell you for sure is that all New Mexican food can be distinguished from California and Texas Mexican food, and I'm biased toward it.
 The big difference is in the chile, and I've begun this little New Mexican food series with my Secret Santa Fe Red Chile Sauce which I assume you will make ahead of time.

-Over the years I've migrated toward simple ways of making dishes, so here I show you the traditional rolled method of making these enchiladas, and the simpler layered version.
+Over the years I've migrated toward easier ways of making dishes.
+Here I show you the traditional rolled method of making these enchiladas, and the simpler layered version.

 Servings: 6 Serving Size: 2 rolled enchiladas Preparation time: 45 minutes to 1 hour